PikaJew002/project-manager/README.md

   - Tasks can have an arbitrary number/level of subtasks that have their own assignments/due dates/priority or even bucket/project assignment
   - Tasks/Subtasks can be assigned to any one in your organization and it will show either in their "Your Tasks" page or if you attach it to a project and/or bucket they have access to, it will show there

+## Features I Need

+I have some essential features I need to implement before it's usable (without stubbing data):
+ - User Registration
+  1. Organization creation flow
+   - Create Organization with User as Super Admin
+   - Create Private Tasks Bucket for User
+  2. Organization invite flow
+   - Allow Super Admin to put an email in which sends a link to the email to register
+   - When User is created, they get added to the Organization
+   - Create Private Tasks Bucket for User
+ - Organization Resource
+  1. Allow adding/removing more Users as Super Admins (provided there's always one)
+ - Project Resource
+  1. Create new Projects
+  2. Rename/Delete existing Projects
+  3. Add/Remove Users from Projects
+  4. Transfer Project administration
+ - Bucket Resource
+  1. Rename/Delete Buckets from Projects
+  2. Order Buckets
+ - Task Resource
+  1. Order Tasks
+  2. Put completed Tasks in a hidden section

 ## Features I Want

-Still have features I want to get to:
+Still have features I want to get to (not required for minimum functionality):
  - Attachments - Tasks/Subtasks should have attachments
  - Comments - Tasks/Subtasks should have comments.
  - Notifications - When a task is assigned to you, marked completed, or is commented on, you should get an email

 ## WIP

 Still very much a work in progress, but I'm really happy with how far it's come.
-Close to deploying it on a Droplet (or maybe Laravel Cloud?) and giving a link to friends/co-workers to try out.
+Deployed on Laravel Cloud giving a link to friends/co-workers to try out.